nebogeo/creative-kids-coding-cornwall/doc/projects/02-auto-castle.md

 of environment.

 * Lets make a function to create a battlement.
-We'll reuse this to create *all* the bits of our castle we need.
+We'll reuse this to create the bits of our castle we need.
 It'll use parameters so we can specify the position, length and height of a section.

         def battlement_x(pos, length, height):
             box(STONE_BRICK,pos,point(length,height,1))